jonobiko/service_request_performance/README.md

 The project also shows how a lightweight local analytics stack can be used to simulate an enterprise BI workflow.

-Results for 311 Service Requests submitted between Jan 2025 and Jun 2026:
+Results for 311 Service Requests submitted between Jan 2025 and May 2026:
 - Total service requests analyzed: 5.3 million
-- Open backlog: 163k
-- Average cycle time: 7.6 days
-- Highest-volume agency: New York Police Dept (2.4m requests)
-- Highest-volume request type: Illegal Parking (836k requests)
-- Data quality exceptions identified: 1,110 requests with closed date before open date
+- Demand is concentrated with NYPD and HPD together accounting for approximately 68% of requests.
+- High volume does not mean high cycle time.
+NYPD has the highest volume of requests at 2.4M, but an average cycle time of only 0.1 days.
+Average cycle time across all departments: 7.6 days.
+- Open backlog is aging.
+151k of 163k open requests are aged >15 days, and 63k are aged >180 days.
+Expanding the date range to include more historical data may show even more aged backlog.
+- Request types are concentrated on the top 10 request types which represent approximately 3.1M requests or roughly 58% of total intake.
+- Data quality exceptions were minimal and isolated.
+All data quality checks passed except for records where the closed date occurred before the created date.
+These records were flagged and excluded from the metrics to prevent misleading information.

 <img width="1836" height="1059" alt="Service Request Performance" src="https://github.com/user-attachments/assets/2b87f2bb-ec8b-46e9-b665-82d2105dc721" />

 ### Potential Future Enhancements
-- Add incremental refreshes instead of full reload
 - Expand date range to include additional historical data
-- Add anomaly detection for unsual request spikes
+- Add anomaly detection for unusual request spikes
 - Add automated data quality failure notifications

 ### Disclaimer